LOADING

 The online shop

-Long-gone are the days of the crowded confectionery aisle, the toddler screaming next to a display of baked beans, the long queues of frazzled shoppers crawling out from the checkout.
+Long gone are the days of the crowded confectionery aisle, the toddler screaming next to a display of baked beans, the long queues of frazzled shoppers crawling out from the checkout.

 Now, with a little foresight and planning, that weekly basket gets delivered straight to your door.

-Students and streetwise everywhere are taking advantage of this relatively new opportunity in terms of food, and it’s becoming a huge market, with every major player now having its own website and delivery functionality.
+Students and the streetwise everywhere are taking advantage of this relatively new opportunity in terms of food, and it’s becoming a huge market, with every major player now having its own website and delivery functionality.

-Those that were late to the game saw a significant drop in sales, and the profit-based motivation to get set-up and functional has meant that it’s no longer just Amazon and clothing retailers clogging up the roads with delivery vehicles.
+Those that were late to the game saw a significant drop in sales, and the profit-based motivation to get set up and functional has meant that it’s no longer just Amazon and clothing retailers clogging up the roads with delivery vehicles.
 Online shopping is efficient, it’s quick, and it’s convenient.

 Takeout – and not just for dinner